micro-lc/micro-lc.github.io/docs/micro-lc/overview.md

 plugins.

 :::tip
 The plugins can implement their own sub-navigation with a dedicated side menu.
+Please note that the menu can be configured also on the topbar.
 This will not graphically or logically interfere with `micro-lc`, which will integrate seamlessly the plugin routing in the main one.
 :::